12 Top-Rated Things to Do in Brainerd, MN

 The Glacial Waters Spa taps the natural mineral-rich water from underground glacial lakes in the region.
 The waters have been used throughout the centuries for their healing properties.

-Of course, one of the main highlights of visiting the spa is to soak in their hydrotherapy treatments, like Grand Renewal and Calming Waters.
+Of course, one of the main highlights of visiting the spa is soaking in its hydrotherapy treatments, like Grand Renewal and Calming Waters.
 These treatments combine massages or body treatments with hydrotherapy for the best of both worlds.

 Address: 23521 Nokomis Ave, Nisswa, Minnesota